Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Abstract

 \section{Abstract}

 We prove a new shift-invariance property of the colored TASEP.
-It is in the same spirit as recent results of Borodin-Gorin-Wheeler, Dauvergen, and Galashin, while out of the scope of the generality of their methods.
-Our proof takes shift-invariance of the colored six-vertex model as an input, and uses analyticity of the probability functions and induction arguments.
-We apply our shift-invariance to prove a distributional identity between the finishing times of the oriented swap process and the point-to-line passage times in exponential last-passage percolation, which is conjectured by Bisi-Cunden-Gibbons-Romik and Bufetov-Gorin-Romik, and is also equivalent to a purely combinatorial identity in relation with the Edelman-Greene correspondence.
-With known results from last-passage percolation, this also implies new asymptotic results on the finishing times of the oriented swap process.
+From the shift-invariance of the colored stochastic six-vertex model (proved in Borodin-Gorin-Wheeler or Galashin), one can get a shift-invariance property of the colored TASEP at one time, and our result generalizes this to multiple times.
+Our proof takes the single-time shift-invariance as an input, and uses analyticity of the probability functions and induction arguments.
+We apply our shift-invariance to prove a distributional identity between the finishing times of the oriented swap process and the point-to-line passage times in exponential last-passage percolation, which is conjectured by Bisi-Cunden-Gibbons-Romik and Bufetov-Gorin-Romik, and is also equivalent to a purely combinatorial identity related to the Edelman-Greene correspondence.
+With known results from last-passage percolation, we also get new asymptotic results on the colored TASEP and the finishing times of the oriented swap process.